jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 *   only VLAN can be used between CE and PE for pseudo-wire selection
 *   pre-configured MPLS among PEs must exist

-**Description:**
-Installs L2VPN Provider with Mock NEP and RESTCONF.
-This feature can be used for testing and demonstration purposes where real PE devices are not available.

-*The postman collection for the L2VPN service module can be downloaded from [here](https://github.com/FRINXio/Postman/releases).*

 | Feature Guide         |             |                                                                                                     |
 |-----------------------|-------------|-----------------------------------------------------------------------------------------------------|